How PHASI models structured projects

 Timeline Comments

-How Phasi calculates progress
+How PHASI calculates model-based progress

-The product model
+The planning model

 - 1 Structure

-Define the project structure
+Define the deliverable structure

 - 2 Phases

-Configure reusable phases
+Configure reusable work phases

 - 3 Timeline

-Plan the timeline
+Schedule phases on the timeline

 Place phase bars on the timeline for each project item so teams can see when work is planned, where phases overlap and how the sequence develops.